Do not forget that if you are not sure of anything about any of my trips then please send an enquiry.

 SPECIAL MEDICATION AND JABS

-There are generally lots of mosquitoes on most of our trips so anti-mosi spray and afterbite are recommended.
+There are usually mosquitoes on most of our trips so anti-mosi spray and afterbite are recommended.

-Anti-mosi spray with Deet in although very good can cause corrosive damage to plastics as on camera and video equipment so I use a non-deet brand.
+Anti-mosi spray with Deet in, although very good, can cause corrosive damage to plastics, as on camera and video equipment, and clothing so I use a non-deet brand.

 I always carry a small well equipped first aid kit but you are welcome to take your own.

-First aid as well as anti-venoms are available at all lodges.
+First aid as well as anti-venoms are available at the lodges.